Compensation for Defamation

 An award of money for being defamed is not given to compensate actual loss as such, although it can be.
 Rather, it is awarded to vindicate the damaged reputation and provide a measure of consolation.
 But what of a case where the damage flows from ‘Chinese Whispers,’ namely the re-telling of the original defamation?

-It is important to know that while the “grapevine effect” may allow a court to work out that damage to reputation, and hence damages, were the “natural and probable” result of the defamatory statements and likely re-publication at large of those statements, it cannot simply be assumed: there still needs to be evidence of causative factors, such as the nature of the false statement, the circumstances in which it was first published, and evidence of re-publication or other consequences.
+It is important to know that while the “grapevine effect” may allow a court to work out that damage to reputation, and hence defamation damages, were the “natural and probable” result of the defamatory statements and likely re-publication at large of those statements, it cannot simply be assumed.
+There still needs to be evidence of causative factors, such as the nature of the false statement, the circumstances in which it was first published, and evidence of re-publication or other consequences.

 “The “grapevine effect” does not operate in all cases so as to establish that any republication is the “natural and probable” result of the original publication.”